garryguzy/g/README.md

-g
+_g
 =

-g lib for javascript function extend
+_g lib for javascript function extend

-This module is a function extend for jquery , backbone and some module else .
+This module is a function extend for jquery , backbone and many many js module or js applications .

+So I think _g lib is a platform for those who like to use js packages modules and also want to improve it .

+_g is reference or what to say a demo that shows how to custom and make combination usage of different js packages .

+More over , we base on the main on solve problem and fit requirement more than code optim

 The lib is aim to provide a extension or improvement for js lib .